 Gifts to the University are received through the Foundation and various University departments.
 The Foundation maintains the central database and acknowledges all gifts received for the benefit of the University.

-Table 10 sets forth the total gifts received for the benefit of the University for the five years ended June 30, 2017.
+Table 10 sets forth the total gifts received for outright gifts and payments toward outstanding pledges for the benefit of the University for the five years ended June 30, 2018.